 Chemotherapy is given in cycles with each treatment cycle followed by a rest cycle to get rid of the symptoms.
 The duration of the cycles is generally two or three weeks long.
 Possible side effects of chemo drugs are loss of hair, sores in the mouth, loss of appetite, nausea, and vomiting, etc.

 This is also known as the androgen suppression therapy as androgens stimulate the tumor cells to proliferate and grow.
-The goal of the treatment is to reduce the level of male sex hormones, the androgens in the body so that they don’t fuel the cancer cells in the prostate gland.
+The goal of the prostate cancer treatment is to reduce the level of male sex hormones, the androgens in the body so that they don’t fuel the cancer cells in the prostate gland.
 Testosterone is the major androgen for males and is produced by the testis.
 Lowering the level of testosterone will shrink the size of the tumor to some extent.
 Hormone therapy is not a cure for cancer and is used when

 - Cancer has spread too far to other organs